mit-rss/wall_follower_tesse/README.md

 In this week's lab you're going to work with your team to implement a wall follower in TESSE.
 This environment uses a realistic physics simulator, so you will need to account for delays in acceleration and deceleration.
 The car can tilt, and drift, which will add significant noise to received lidar data.
 In addition, the environment is dense with other buildings, lampposts, trees, and city fixtures.

-The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed above 4 m/s (see grading rubric).
+The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed comparable to the staff solution (see grading rubric).

 A good place to start would be to sit down with your new team and consolidate your wall follower code from last week's lab.
 You should be able to put your working code in `wall_follower_tesse/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `wall_follower_tesse/params_tesse.yaml`, and run the example launch file in `wall_follower_tesse/launch` to get a minimal working wall follower in TESSE.
 See the Starter Code section below for more details on the file structure.